Letter: Amesbury recognizes Memorial Day

 To the editor:

-The Guest Speaker, Captain James Goudreau, US Navy (ret.) gave a description of the history and meaning of Memorial Day.
-He too encouraged veterans to tell their story.
+The guest speaker, Capt.
+James Goudreau, U.S. Navy (ret.) gave a description of the history and meaning of Memorial Day.
+He, too, encouraged veterans to tell their story.

 It was great to have the AHS band with us this year and we were further entertained by songs by Dan Cleary and Neil Ferearra.

-Pastor Michael John of the Market Street Baptist Church led both the Invocation and Benediction in his usual reverent and thoughtful manner.
+Pastor Michael John of Market Street Baptist Church led both the invocation and benediction in his usual reverent and thoughtful manner.

 Amesbury